 AppArmorand Uncomplicated Firewall (UFW) are inactive.
 Run

-- If you don't have Docker installed on your node machines or have an older version installed, Anthos on bare metal installs Docker 19.03.13 or later when you create clusters.
+- If you choose Docker as your container runtime, you may use Docker version 19.03 or later installed.
+If you don't have Docker installed on your node machines or have an older version installed, Anthos on bare metal installs Docker 19.03.13 or later when you create clusters.

 - Ensure the filesystems backing the following directories have the required